ryanbrainard/df22demo/README.md

 1. In App Launcher, select the **E-Bikes** app.

-## Installing E-Bikes using a Developer Edition Org or a Trailhead Playground
+## Installing the Demo App using a Developer Edition Org or a Trailhead Playground

 Follow this set of instructions if you want to deploy the app to a more permanent environment than a Scratch org.
 This includes non source-tracked orgs such as a [free Developer Edition Org](https://developer.salesforce.com/signup) or a [Trailhead Playground](https://trailhead.salesforce.com/).